Paycheck Deductions and Wage Garnishment

 - Require an employee to purchase or maintain tools or uniforms for the job

-If such deductions don't result in an employee making less than minimum wage, they aren't prohibited by federal law.
+If the deductions don't result in an employee making less than minimum wage, they aren't prohibited by federal law.

 State laws may supplement federal law on paycheck deductions and wage garnishment.
 For example, in California, an employer may not charge an employee for uniforms or business expenses regardless of the employee's pay rate.
 In New York, an employer may not require an employee to buy supplies from a "company store" when alternatives are available.